 Radio frequency (RF) transformers

 Up to this point, transformer operation has been discussed from an ideal point of view.
-That is, the winding resistance, the winding capacitance, and non ideal core characteristics were all neglected and the transformer was treated as if it had an efficiency of 100%.
+That is, the winding resistance, the winding capacitance, and nonideal core characteristics were all neglected and the transformer was treated as if it had an efficiency of 100%.
 For studying the basic concepts and in many applications, the ideal model is valid.
-However, the practical transformer has several non ideal characteristics of which you should be aware.
+However, the practical transformer has several non-ideal characteristics of which you should be aware of.

 Both the primary and the secondary windings of a practical transformer have winding resistance.
-You leaned about the winding resistance of inductors .
-The winding resistances of a practical transformer are represented as resistors in series with the winding as shown in figure:
+You learned about the winding resistance of inductors.
+The winding resistance of a practical transformer are represented as resistors in series with the winding as shown in the figure:

 Losses in the Core

 there is always some energy conversion is the core material of a practical transformer.
 This conversion is seen as heating of ferrite and iron cores, but it does not occur in air cores.
 Part of this energy conversion is because of the continuous reversal of the magnetic field due to the changing direction of the primary current; This component of the energy conversion is called hysteresis loss.

 The rest of the energy conversion to heat is caused by eddy currents produced when voltage is induced in the core material by the changing material flux, according to Faraday’s law. the eddy currents occur in circular patterns in the core resistance, thus producing heat. this conversion to heat is greatly reduced by the use of laminated construction of iron cores.
 These thin layers of ferromagnetic material are insulated from each other to minimize the buildup of eddy current by confining them to a small area and to keep core losses to a minimum.